KiandaBPM/docs/content/docs/platform/pages/_index.md

 - **Walk-through widget**: The Walk-through widget allows you to create a walk-through of a process quickly which could be made available to a user, group or organisation.
 See [Walk through widget](/docs/platform/pages/walkthrough/) for more details.

-When you have added one or more widgets, you can move the widgets around the dashboard page using the **Drag handle** button.
+When you have added one or more dashboard widgets, you can move the widgets around the dashboard page using the **Drag handle** button.
 This is possible when you are in **Edit mode**, see [Edit mode and View mode](#edit-mode-and-view-mode).

 ![Drag handle button](/images/draghandle.png)